fugu-chop/launch_school/rb120_object_oriented_programming/lesson_1/notes/2_classes_and_objects_1.md

 ```
 The string "Sparky" is being passed from the `new` method through to the `initialize` method, and is assigned to the local variable `name`.
 Within the constructor (i.e., the `initialize` method), we then set the instance variable `@name` to `name`, which results in assigning the string "Sparky" to the `@name` instance variable.

-We can see that instance variables are responsible for keeping track of information about the state of an object.
-In the above line of code, the name of the sparky object is the string "Sparky".
-This state for the object is tracked in the instance variable, `@name`
+We can see that instance variables are responsible for *keeping track of information about the state* of an object.
+In the above line of code, the name of the `sparky` object is the string "Sparky".
+This state for the object is tracked in the instance variable, `@name`.

 If we created another `GoodDog` object, for example, with `fido = GoodDog.new('Fido')`, then the `@name` instance variable for the `fido` object would contain the string "Fido".
-Every object's state is unique, and instance variables are how we keep track.
+Every object's state is _unique_, and instance variables are how we keep track.

 ### Instance Methods
 Instance methods are how we attach functionality to our objects.